Laufeynumber1fan/Mystuff/cats/wthat_tools.md

 ## apt TODO

 ## capinfos TODO
 Print information and properties of pcaps.
+Detects out of order packets.

+`-c` Display packet count.
-`-A` All information (does this with no given arguments)
+`-A` All information (does this with no given arguments).

+## cksum
+Get checksums of file.
+You can choose a hashing algorithm to apply.
+For MD5 checksums see [md5sum](https://github.com/Laufeynumber1fan/Mystuff/blob/main/cats/wthat_tools.md#md5sum).
+MD5 is usually done for file integrity, SHA256 and others are done for password storage.

+With no options, it does 32 bit CRC by default `cksum foo.exe`
+Do SHA256 hash (you can also do this with <a href=https://github.com/Laufeynumber1fan/Mystuff/blob/main/cats/wthat_tools.md#sha256sum>sha256sum</a>)`cksum -a sha256 foo.exe`

 ## date
 Print system date and time.